Public Examinations (Prevention of Unfair Means) Act, 2024

+The introduction of the bill followed intense nationwide protests led by students and activists—including a prominent hunger strike by education reformist Sonam Wangchuk—over the NEET paper leak controversy, which culminated in the resignation of Union Education Minister Dharmendra Pradhan.

 Background

 The government felt the need to introduce the Public Examinations (Prevention of Unfair Means) Bill, 2024, due to several concerns regarding cheating and malpractices in public examinations.
+These included the Union Public Service Commission (UPSC), Staff Selection Commission (SSC), and the National Testing Agency (NTA).
+However, the summer of 2026 saw massive protests across India following widespread allegations of paper leaks and irregularities in the NEET-UG exams.

 Instances of cheating in various public examinations, including entrance exams like State PSCs, and even school board exams, have been repeatedly reported.
 These cases involved practices like paper leaks, organized cheating gangs, impersonation, and electronic device usage.

 Provisions

 The Act outlines several key provisions to curb cheating and promote fair conduct in public examinations.
 Here's a breakdown of some major points: